srciaga/neoguide/template/guide.md

 ### Learning

-Follow a tutorial.
-Find the format that works best for you.
-That can be a written tutorial or a video.
-Make sure you follow along with your tutorial.
-You won't learn by just watching-you have to code!
+Before coding, plan your content and layout.
+Write your HTML first, then style it with CSS.

-Before coding, know your content and layout.
-Write your HTML first, then use CSS.
+Follow a tutorial in a format that works best for you, whether written or video.
+Make sure you actively code along with the tutorial—watching alone isn't enough.
+There are tutorials mentioned in the [planning section](planning).

-Don't get discouraged!
-There are so many resources online, and you can always ask for help.
-You do not have to memorize every single HTML tag or CSS property.
+You don't need to memorize every HTML tag or CSS property.
+Learn enough to bring your ideas to life on the webpage.
+If you have an idea but aren't sure how to implement it, look it up!
+Don't get discouraged—there are plenty of resources online, and you can always ask for help.

 ---